 In the past year the State Library undertook a demonstration project for satellite-delivered Internet in the rural communities of Hollis in southeast Alaska and Ruby in interior Alaska.
 Libraries in both communities received a StarBand satellite dish, two computers, software, and printer.
 In each case, the Internet access cost of $70 per month, for a three-year period, has also been guaranteed by a federal grant.
 StarBand was first to market two-way satellite delivery of the Internet.
 If the demonstration project is successful, the State Library will work with the 17 libraries in the state without Internet access to install StarBand (now EchoStar) systems.
 In Alaska, it is important to test the systems through an Alaskan winter before committing multiple institutions.
 This technology also has the potential to upgrade to high-speed service libraries with communities connected with minimal service.

-A statewide consortium of libraries that includes all of the University of Alaska sites, the Fairbanks North Star Borough Public and School District libraries, the North Slope Borough Libraries, the Sheldon Jackson College Library, the Anchorage Municipal Libraries, and the Capital City Libraries, is moving toward a shared automation system.
+A statewide consortium of libraries that includes all of the University of Alaska sites, the Fairbanks North Star Borough Public and School District libraries, the North Slope Borough Libraries, the Sheldon Jackson College Library, the Anchorage Municipal Libraries, and the Alaska Library Catalog, is moving toward a shared automation system.
 A goal for the next several years is to expand membership in this "Alliance" to smaller libraries statewide as the telecommunications infrastructure becomes more stable.

 Activities 2003 - 2007